emtenet/max-ii-fuse-map/README.md

 Each LC can drive the LUT output to the left or right via direct-links, r4s & c4s.

+### `{lc(), s_load}`

+This fuse enables the synchronous load line of a register.

+The s-load signal is generated once for the whole LAB.

+When signaled the register sources it's input from the data-c line directly rather than the output of the LUT.

 ### `{lab(), a_clr1, control_5_not_4}`

 Selects the asyncronous clr1 line from either control line 4 or 5: